-- For sempervivums (hen and chicks) peel off the petals on the back until there is a small stem.
-Using a dibble (I use a golf tee) rough up the moss.
-I carve a little dip in the moss and place the chick in.
+For sempervivums (hen and chicks) peel off the petals on the back until there is a small stem.
+Using a dibble (such as a small screw driver) rough up the moss.
+Carve a little dip in the moss and place the chick in.

-For most other succulents with stems, I pull leaves from planting end and make sure there is a short stem.
+For most other succulents with stems, pull leaves from planting end and make sure there is a short stem.
 If the stem is too long there is a chance of it rotting.
-I drill a hole with my tee and insert the stem.
+Poke a hole with the screw driver and insert the stem.
 Push the moss firmly around the stem to hold it in.

 When the frame is planted give it four to six weeks to establish roots.
 Keep it moist but not wet.
 Succulents do like to dry out between watering.